smartsupp/smartsupp.github.io/_docs/examples/multilanguage-chat-box.md

 ## Custom texts

 If you want to modify existing texts you can write your own texts in any language.
-All you need to do is to define the language at the end of the script.
+All you need to do is to define language at the end of the script.
 In this example we change default text Online => **We are online**.

 ![we are online](/assets/img/docs/examples/multilanguage-chat-box/we-are-online.png)